Grandparents' Day

+Celebrations worldwide

 Australia

 In at least some states of Australia, Grandparents' Day is celebrated annually, on the last Sunday in October.

 Bangladesh

 In Bangladesh, the National Grandparents Day is celebrated on 9 September to honor and express gratitude towards their constant love, care, and support.

 Brazil

 In Brazil, Grandparents' Day (Portuguese: Dia dos avós) is celebrated on July 26.

 Canada

-National Grandparents' Day (Journée Nationale des Grands-parents) began in Canada in 1995 but was discontinued in 2014.
+National Grandparents' Day (Journée Nationale des Grands-parents) began in Canada in 1995.
 Motion number 273 submitted in the House of Commons by Sarkis Assadourian in 1995 read:

 That, in the opinion of this House, the government should consider designating the second Sunday in September of each year as Grandparents' Day in order to acknowledge their importance to the structure of the family in the nurturing, upbringing and education of children.

 Estonia

 In Estonia, Grandparents' Day (Vanavanemate päev) is celebrated on the second Sunday in September.

 France

 In France, Grandmothers' Day (La fête des grands-mères) was launched in 1987 by a brand of coffee (Café Grand'Mère), part of the Kraft Jacobs Suchard Group.
 The date is now included in French calendars and is celebrated on the first Sunday in March.